 25 Hill St., London W1J 5LW (UK)

-Stefano Serretta (1987, Genoa) lives and works in Milan.
+Born in 1987 in Genoa, lives and works in Milan.
 After studying Modern and Contemporary History, he specialized in Visual Arts and Curatorial Studies at NABA Nuova Accademia di Belle Arti (Milan).

 His research reflects on the nature of power systems and the connected propaganda developed through the new communication media.
 Through analytical voyeurism, he points out the contradictory and schizophrenic sides of a post-ideological present.